Rhode Island Nursing Assistant Registry

 The Rhode Island Department of Health states that candidates who wish to obtain licenses as nursing assistants in the State of Rhode Island, must first:

-- Complete a state-approved training program that is at least 100 hours long, including 20 hours of clinical practice
+- Complete a state-approved CNA program that is at least 100 hours long, including 20 hours of clinical practice

 - Pass the knowledge and skills evaluations of the National Nurse Aide Assessment Program.